Václav Klaus: Euroscepticism

-Klaus' euroscepticism, alongside his scepticism of the role of humans in climate change, formed the cornerstones of his policy as president.
+Klaus' Euroscepticism, alongside his scepticism of human impact on the environment and climate change, formed the cornerstones of his policy as president.
 He expressed the opinion that accession to the European Union would mean a significant reduction of Czech sovereignty, and did not endorse either side in the 2003 accession referendum, in which 77% voted yes.

 Klaus has alleged a gradual loss of sovereignty for member states in favour of the EU.
 He promoted the publication of a text by the Irish Eurosceptic Anthony Coughlan.
 In 2005 Klaus called for the EU to be "scrapped" and replaced by a free trade area to be called the "Organisation of European States".
 He also claimed that the EU as an institution undermines freedom, calling the EU "as big a threat to freedom as the Soviet Union was".
-In 2005 he remarked to a group of visiting politicians from the United States that the EU was a "failed and bankrupt entity".

 In November 2008, during a stay in Ireland after a state visit, Klaus held a joint press conference with Declan Ganley, head of Libertas, which was at that time campaigning for a "no" vote in a referendum on the Lisbon Treaty.
 Members of the Irish government called this an "inappropriate intervention", and "unusual and disappointing".